Origin and Description

 Saaz Leaf Hops

 - Typical alpha: 3.0-4.5%.
-Very distinctive, floral aroma.
-Required aroma hop for Bohemian Pilsners.
-Appropriate for most other lagers.
-Widely used in Belgian Ales.
+Delicate floral aroma.
+Required for Bohemian Pilsners, appropriate for other lager styles and Belgian ales.
 Signature aroma hop of Pilsner Urquell.

 Saaz Hops Usage